-The residents' were actively supported and encouraged to maintain connections with their friends and families without unnecesary restrictions.
+The residents' were actively supported and encouraged to maintain connections with their friends and families without unnecessary restrictions.
 This included video and voice call and visits to the centre and to their family homes.
-There were no restrictions on visits in the centre.
+There were no unnecessary restrictions on visits in the centre.

 The residents were supported to engage in meaningful activities in the centre, which were not subject to unnecessary restrictions.
 Through key working meetings and resident house meetings, residents' will and preference were ascertained regarding their day-to-day lives, links with the community and activities that they wanted to undertake.
 There was evidence that positive risk taking was supported in facilitating residents' choices and preferences in a non restrictive manner.
+A number of the residents were engaged in minimal activities as had been assessed as their choice and suitable for their assessed needs.

 Some residents were reluctant to engage in many activities.
-Only one of the four residents were engaged on a sessional basis in a formal day service programme.
-Each of the residents had a dedicated staff member working with them each day who engaged in individualised activities with them.
-Examples of activities engaged in by the residents included, Jigsaws and board games, walks to local scenic areas, arts and crafts, listening to music, trips using public transport, shopping and meals out and massage therapy.
-There was a gym and a swimming pool located on the campus which it was reported that a number of the residents enjoyed using on a regular basis.
+None of the residents had a formal day service programme.
+However, a dedicated staff member was allocated to work with each of the residents daily who engaged in individualised activities with them.
+Following a staffing needs review within the previous 12 month period, a new position was identified and put in place for a staffing position during the day.
+This staff member provided additional support for individual residents to engage in activities within the community.
+Examples of activities engaged in by the residents included, Jigsaws and board games, walks to local scenic areas, arts and crafts, listening to music, trips using public transport, shopping and meals out, shows and music festivals and massage therapy.
+There was a gym and a swimming pool located on the campus which it was reported that a number of the residents enjoyed using on occassions.
 There was also a horticulturist working on the campus and residents had access to a weekly session to work with them.
-The centre had access to two vehicles which were shared with the adjacent centre, for use by the residents to access activities within the community.
+One of the residents had their own vehicle which could be used by staff to support this resident to access activities within the community.
+The centre also had its own vehicle which was used by the residents to access activities within the community.

 Staff met with, had a good knowledge of what constitutes a restrictive practice and of the restrictive practices which had been assessed as required in the centre.
 Staff spoke of evidence to support the use of specific restrictive practices following assessment of the support needs of individual residents.
 Staff were concious of the risks involved and the impact that the use of restrictive practices had on an individual resident's rights and liberty.
 All restictive practies used were subject to regular review with the purpose to reduce or eliminate where possible their use.
-There were detailed behaviour support plans in place to provide guidance and direction for staff regarding supporting residents and the use of restrictive practices.
+There were detailed behaviour support plans in place to provide guidance and direct staff regarding supporting residents and the use of restrictive practices.